 Current Situation in Ireland

-We recommend you visit the Irish Government website where they are updating the situation daily.
+We recommend that you visit the Irish Government’s website where they are updating the situation and statistics regularly.

 Travel advise for travellers from common locations.

 United States | Canada | Australia | United Kingdom

 We recommend you check your own government advice with regards to travel to Ireland.

 Your Current Travel Options with Wilderness Ireland

 We want to be clear and transparent, so that you know exactly where you stand if you have booked a trip with us.

 Please note that these terms currently override terms listed on our Booking Terms and Conditions page during the COVID-19 pandemic.

 If your trip departs within 6 weeks then we would like to chat over the options with you.

 Based upon the current position locally and relevant advice from the Irish government and other governments, you currently have two options available: